Concierge medicine: Compared to direct primary care

 Direct primary care (DPC) is a term often linked to concierge medicine.
 While the two terms are similar, concierge medicine encompasses many different health care delivery models, including direct primary care.
 Both are variants of traditional primary care common in the United States, typically based on health insurance.

 Similarities

 Direct Primary Care practices, similar in philosophy to their concierge medicine lineage, bypass insurance and go for a more 'direct' financial relationship with patients and also provide comprehensive care and preventive services.

-Differences

-DPC practices remove one of the financial barriers to accessing care whenever it is needed: the DPC annual fee often includes most or all physician services.
-This model does not rely on insurance co-pays, deductibles, or co-insurance fees, in contrast to models such as MDVIP and 1 on 1 MD, where the annual fee is structured to cover a wellness plan so that doctors may charge insurance or Medicare for most other services.

-DPC is a mass-market variant of concierge medicine, distinguished by its low prices.
-Simply stated, the biggest difference between direct primary care and retainer based practices is that DPC takes a flat rate fee whereas concierge models usually charge an annual retainer fee and promise more access to the doctor.

 History

 The concierge medicine model, although not the term, originated with MD² International, which was founded in 1996 in Seattle by Dr. Howard Maron and Dr. Scott Hall.
 At the time, Maron was physician for the Seattle SuperSonics sports team, and sought to provide luxury primary care services similar to what he had been providing these athletes.
 MD²'s model included physician patient loads of 50 families, dramatically reduced compared with the conventional American patient load of about 3,000 patients per year.
 Advantages include very quick access to your personal physician as needed, and the ability to see doctors in any of 10 major cities at a greatly increased cost.

 MD² clients have insurance to cover additional services beyond primary care, but MD²'s fees cover the full costs of their services and MD² does not bill insurance.